django/deps/draft/email-providers.md

 `InvalidEmailProvider` when that provider is first used.

 Aliases, BACKEND paths, and OPTIONS dict *keys* must be strings.
 (Lazy strings are not supported.
 Individual backend implementations determine whether lazy strings are allowed for OPTIONS *values.*)

 Although strongly recommended, the `"default"` alias is not strictly required in `EMAIL_PROVIDERS`.
-Django does not check for it on startup (but see [*Future: System checks*](#future-system-checks) below).
+Django does not check for it on startup (but see [*Future: System checks*](#future-system-checks)).
 If `"default"` is missing, attempts to send mail using the default alias will fail with `EmailProviderDoesNotExist`.

 #### Default `EMAIL_PROVIDERS`